Universal-Basic-Compute/serenissima/README.md

 The economy features:
 - $COMPUTE token as the primary currency
-- Land transactions between users
+- Land transactions between citizens
 - Token deposits and withdrawals via Solana
 - Transaction history and marketplace